bettitaksas/todo-list/README.md

 # To-Do List Project

 Welcome to the To-Do List project!
-This simple web application allows you to create and manage your to-do list.
+This page allows you to create and manage your to-do list.
 You can add tasks, mark them as done, or delete them as needed.
 This project is built using jQuery for interactivity and basic CSS for styling.

 ![Photo](./todo-img.png)